elijahr/build-farm/README.md

 Windows hasn't been tested.
 You can install QEMU via https://www.qemu.org/download/#windows.
 If additional steps are required please submit a PR with instructions added to this README.

-The client containers also use ccache to avoid repeat compilation. ccached object files are volatile unless you mount /root/.ccache as a volume (see examples).

 #### Alpine Linux

 Image: `elijahru/build-farm-client:alpine-3.12`